HansrajS1/Cardiovascular-Risk-Prediction-in-ml/README.md

 | Random Forest      | 0.9177  | 0.4528   | 0.0445 | 0.0810   |
 | Gradient Boosting  | 0.9187  | 0.5125   | 0.0515 | 0.0936   |

-> *Logistic Regression performed best in terms of balanced accuracy and ROC-AUC.*
+> *Random Forest performed best in terms of balanced accuracy and ROC-AUC.*

 ---